Family Educational Rights and Privacy Act (FERPA)

 Also, representatives from outside media outlets such as newspapers and television stations occasionally desire to visit schools during the school day to report on educational matters and highlight student accomplishments and distinctions.
 It is not unusual for students to occasionally be interviewed and for photographs or video of students to be featured for print and broadcast purposes.

-To best protect our students, you may choose to exclude your child from any of these communications by completing the “Exclusion from Student Photographs, Interviews and Recordings” form and returning the form to your school.
-Copies of this form are available at your child’s school and at www.ktufsd.org/photoform
+To best protect our students, you may choose to exclude your child from any of these communications by completing the “Exclusion from Student Photographs, Interviews and Recordings” form for the upcoming or current school year and returning the form to your school.
+Click here to download or view the form.

 The “Exclusion from Student Photographs, Interviews and Recordings” form does not constitute written notification regarding the disclosure of directory information as specified under FERPA, and this form does not include yearbooks.
 If you do not wish for your child to be included in yearbooks, please contact your child’s school.
 Parents who notify the District regarding the disclosure of directory information as specified under FERPA will automatically be excluded from District communications.
 At any time, parents who choose to have their children excluded may change their preference either indefinitely or only for a specific purpose by contacting their school.